What is lactose intolerance during pregnancy?

 How common is lactose intolerance?

 Pretty common.
 It’s more common in adults (who don’t have the same biological need to drink milk that young kids do), and it’s more common among people of African, Asian, South American or Native American descent.

 It might be genetic.
 Other times, lactose intolerance is caused by an injury to the small intestine, which normally produces lactase.

 You don’t have to drink milk to have a healthy baby, but you do need to make sure to get enough calcium.
-Know that baby will be fine no matter what — even if you skimp on calcium — but that’s because your body will draw calcium from your bones and teeth to make sure your baby has what she needs to grow healthy and strong.
-And that can have devastating long-term effects on your own health, causing osteoporosis (see next page for tips on getting enough calcium without dairy).
+Know that baby will be fine no matter what—even if you skimp on calcium—but that’s because your body will draw calcium from your bones and teeth to make sure your baby has what she needs to grow healthy and strong.
+And that can have devastating long-term effects on your own health, causing osteoporosis.

 It can be hard to reach the recommended pregnancy intake of 1,200 mg of calcium per day without eating or drinking dairy, so many pregnant women who are lactose intolerant take calcium supplements.
 If you’re choosing between a calcium carbonate and a calcium citrate supplement, Michelle Collins, CNM, an assistant professor of nurse-midwifery at Vanderbilt University, recommends going with the citrate.
 “Calcium citrate is much more absorbable and doesn’t cause constipation, so it tends to work better for pregnant women.”

 You can also try Lactaid, which is an over-the-counter form of lactase that allows you to digest lactose (and eat dairy!).

 What can I do to prevent lactose intolerance?